 - Teachers.
 What qualifications do the teachers have?
 Do they participate in ongoing training?
 Observe the teachers at work and learn how they interact with the kids.
 How do you feel about how they interacted with the kids?

 - Curriculum.
 How holistic is the curriculum?
 Does it place too much importance on academics?
 Look for a curriculum that offers developmentally-appropriate play.
 Read this journal to understand why play is important in Early Childhood Education.

 - The environment.
 Their classrooms.
 Are they bright and clean?
 Or, are they just too clean and perfect for a classroom?
 A normal classroom should look like small kids actually play there.
 Observe the environment from your child’s perspective.
 Would my child be okay being here?
 It’s very crucial that you do this.
 Your child is probably going to be at the preschool longer than the hours you spend being at the office working.

-There’s no right or wrong answer, and the best fit often depends upon how one defines the right preschool for one’s child.
-There are no perfect preschools either but there are many awesome preschools out there that can be “just right” for your child.
+There’s no right or wrong answer.
+The best fit often depends upon how one defines the right preschool for one’s child.
+There are no perfect preschools either.
+But there are many awesome preschools out there that can be “just right” for your child.
 Keep on looking.
-Remember that it’s always a good idea to visit several preschools first before you decide which one to send your child to.
+Remember that it’s always a good idea to visit several preschools first.